BeatrisIlieva/devto-articles/unpublished-articles/new.md

 AJAX is a technique for fetching data from a remote server in the background without disrupting the user experience.
 It allows web applications to send and receive data asynchronously, meaning the page doesn’t need to reload to update its content.

-With AJAX, JS makes requests to the server, retrieves data, and dynamically updates the webpage without requiring a full refresh.
-This approach enhances user experience by ensuring smooth interactions, such as loading new content, submitting forms, or fetching search results without interruptions.
+With AJAX, JS instructs the browser to send requests to the server, retrieve data, and dynamically update the webpage without requiring a full refresh.
+This approach enhances user experience by enabling smooth interactions, such as loading new content, submitting forms, or fetching search results without interruptions.

 ### AJAX Workflow

 #### Initial Page Load

-When a user visits a webpage, the browser makes an HTTP request to the server to fetch the necessary resources, such as HTML, CSS, JavaScript, images, and fonts.
+When a user visits a webpage, the browser makes an HTTP request to the server to fetch the necessary resources, such as HTML, CSS, JS, images, and fonts.
 This initial page load involves multiple requests, not just one, as each resource must be fetched separately.
 Once all these resources are loaded, the web application becomes interactive and starts running in the browser.
 At this point, the client-side JS is ready to handle dynamic content and further user interactions.

 #### User Interaction